Details About the GMAT Percentile Table

 All you need to know about GMAT Percentile

-  Just as the GMAT exam is an individual talent based exam, so is its score a comparative look at how you fared vis-à-vis the other test takers in the past three years.
-And because it is a comparative representation of how you have fared in relation to others, it becomes more than crucial for you to understand the GMAT percentile table.
+Just as GMAT is an individual talent based exam, so is its score.
+A comparative look at how you fared vis-à-vis the other test takers in the past three years is important and the percentile scores show this.
+And because it is a comparative representation of how you have fared in relation to others, it becomes more than crucial for you to understand the percentile table.

 - a.
 Time taken to answer a question

 - b.
 Number of questions answered correctly